 In any case, we advise that customers use caching...
 EVERYWHERE.
 Adding Redis to your application stack can greatly improve site speeds when used as a cache.

-In Wayne Walls' recent post on parallel computing, message queues are mentioned as a way to achieve parallel computing in an application.
-In this post, we will dive into the different message queues out there and how to implement a message queue in an application.
+You can consider message queues as a way to achieve parallel computing in an application.
+In this post, we dive into the different message queues out there and how to implement a message queue in an application.

 These groups of servers or roles or tiers are sometimes load balanced or exist as a pool of servers polling a message queue for work.